jakerella/home/content/nomad-js-a-new-way-to-learn.md

 ## NomadJS: A new way to learn

-Almost two years ago a friend and fellow conference speaker, [Cal Evans](LINK), began an interesting experiment: a [virtual PHP usergroup](http://nomadphp.com) he called NomadPHP.
+Almost two years ago a friend and fellow conference speaker, [Cal Evans](http://blog.calevans.com/), began an interesting experiment: a [virtual PHP usergroup](http://nomadphp.com) he called NomadPHP.
 The event started small, just a dozen or so attendees, which isn't out of the ordinary for a usergroup generally.
 But the meetings had fantastic speakers focusing on deep technical content.
-That idea has blossomed into two new endeavors: a sort-of-monthly one-day conference called [Day Camp 4 Developers](LINK) and my new group: [NomadJS](http://nomadjavascript.com).
+That idea has blossomed into another endeavor: our new group called [NomadJS](http://nomadjavascript.com).
 I want to take a few minutes to introduce to this group, ask for your help, and invite you to join us.

 ### Top Shelf